Cristy94/markdown-blog/README.md

 ## Customization
 The advantage of having something simple like this is that it's really easy to customize.

+There are not really any default styles, as this is meant to be includded on your own site, which means it will inherit the CSS of your site.
+If you want better Markdown styling you can search for existing [Markdown themes](https://github.com/jasonm23/markdown-css-themes).

 You can add your own `HTML` or `CSS` wherever you want.
 In the demo example I just added the `header.php` and `footer.php` that I use on the other pages of my static site.

 The `md-styles.css` is just used to stylize the Markdown preview in Visual Studio Code.
 You can safely remove it, but having one means that you can preview your blog post in VSCode with the exact styles as on your site.